run2fail/locker/README.rst

 - Define containers in a YAML file similar to fig's syntax
 - Create, start, stop, and remove groups or selections of containers
-- Show the status of containers in you project
+- Show the status of containers in your project
 - Create containers as clones or based on LXC templates
 - Create an fstab file for bind mounts into the container
 - Optionally move bind-mounted folders from container after container creation to host, so that you do not mount empty folders within your container (need testing)
-- Automatically add port forwarding netfilter rules (prototypical)
+- Add or remove port forwarding netfilter rules (prototypical)

 Usage
 ===============

-Under contstruction...
+Under construction...

 Defining a Project
 ------------------